Robert Schuman Roundabout: Location and buildings

 The Robert Schuman Roundabout is in the centre of Brussels' European Quarter.
-The major buildings next to it are the Berlaymont building (headquarters of the European Commission), and the Justus Lipsius building (used to hold low-level meetings of the Council of the European Union and provide office space to the Council's Secretariat) and numerous other EU offices.
+The major buildings next to it are the Berlaymont building (headquarters of the European Commission), the Justus Lipsius building (used to hold low-level meetings of the Council of the European Union and provide office space to the Council's Secretariat) and numerous other EU offices.

 Accessibility and future

 The roundabout is above the eastern end of the metro segment of Schuman station.
-The station is undergoing renovation to improve its interchange and link it to a new regional railway via a new tunnel.
+In 2016, the station was renovated to connect it by rail to Brussels Airport via the Schuman-Josaphat tunnel.
 There are already a web of rail and road tunnels running under and around the roundabout.
-The area is to see some major rebuilding as EU offices are converted into shops and other civilian uses and the roundabout will be converted into one of three pedestrian squares, the theme of the new Schuman Square will concentrate on "policy and politics" (see Brussels and the EU#Future for details).
+The area is to see some major rebuilding as EU offices are converted into shops and other civilian uses and the roundabout will be converted into one of three pedestrian squares.
+The theme of the new Schuman Square will concentrate on "policy and politics" (see Brussels and the EU#Future for details).